solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   acl:mode acl:Read, acl:Write .
 ```

-In other words, this removes the need to duplicate the `</weekly-status/.acl#authorization>` rule, so any future edits to that rule need only be done in one place.
+This removes the need to duplicate the `</weekly-status/.acl#authorization>` rule:  any future edits to that rule need only be done in one place.